Everyone has binged a Netflix series at least once…right?

 Next on the decision list was duration – how far out in time do I want to go?

-Usually, I prefer trades that are three to eight weeks out, as they provide a good balance between time decay and having enough premium to decay.
+Usually, I prefer trades that are three to eight weeks out.
+They provide a good balance between time decay and having enough premium to decay.
 For NFLX, I went with a March 29 expiration, or 35 days out.
 Note that these are weekly options, which I use frequently to fine tune my trading.

 With a neutral to bullish outlook on NFLX, I sold the March 29 257.5 put and bought the March 29 252.5 put for a net credit of $1.05, or $105 per spread.
 I put up margin (also known as “buying power reduction”) of $3.95 ($395 per spread) for the trade (equal to the spread width minus the credit), so that the return on margin for this trade was 26.6%.
 Not bad for three weeks.